Scientists Take A Ride On The Pacific's 'Shark Highway'

 The route follows a range of underwater mountains.
 Called sea mounts, some of their peaks extend fairly close to the surface.
 "So this was the first time we actually documented animals using these seamounts," Espinoza says.
 "We don't know exactly whether they are feeding or they're like stopping by or using these seamounts as navigation routes."

-Road signs, perhaps ... or drive-through restaurants.
+Road signs, perhaps, or drive-through restaurants.

 Espinoza is at the University of Costa Rica, and the expedition was organized by a Costa Rican group called Pacifico.
 Zdenka Piskulich, president of the Pacifico Foundation, says it's a challenge to get people interested in some sort of fish corridor in the middle of the ocean.
 "But finally we have visual evidence that there is a huge abundance in this area that needs to be protected, that there really is a highway," she says.